cvgmi/KSD-on-Riemannian-Manifolds/README.md

 All functions in the repository requires two arguments

 ### _X_
-a 3D array that contains all the samples, where each X[,,i] is a sample matrix
+a 3D array that contains all the samples, where each X[,,i] is a sample matrix;

 ### _model_
 a list that incorporates all other parameters, including